st0bb3n/197-Experiments/README.md

 # Notebook Version

-Some machines experience an sgmllib error (a module deprecated since python 2.6, removed on 3.0). <br>
+Some machines experience an sgmllib error (a module deprecated since python 2.6, removed on 3.0).
+A Notebook is provided as a workaround (to be opened on Google Colab). <br>

-A Notebook is provided as a workaround (to be opened on Google Colab).
-All of my outputs are generated using google colab.
+All of my outputs are generated using google colab including the .pth and evaluation results

 # Requirements